SalomePlatform/adao/doc/en/theory.rst

   .. centered::
     **Timeline of steps for data assimilation operators in dynamics**

-The concepts described in this diagram can be directly and simply used in ADAO.
+with **P** the state error covariance and *t* the discrete iterative time.
+In this scheme, the analysis **(x,P)** is obtained by means of the "*correction*" by observing the "*prediction*" of the previous state.
+The concepts described in this diagram can be directly and simply used in ADAO to elaborate study cases, and are included in the description of some algorithms.